pcecconi/snake-multi/README.md

 - The protocol design was made considering that adding more players should require no changes.
 Also, most of the code, except for the game room initialization doesn't assume the players are only 2.

 - Board size is an attribute of the Game Room.
 This way, it would be easy to support the requirement that board size adapted to players' resolution or any other factor.
+Also, default board size is a server initialization parameter.

 - The players matcher's implementation only works with a single game server instance.
 Otherwise, the current pending's channel would have to be replaced by a central queue.